Smler Logo

 Step 5: Troubleshooting Common Migration Errors

-Symptom: Link clicks result in infinite redirects between your app and web browser.
+Symptom: Link clicks bounce between your app and web browser instead of settling.

-Cause: Misconfigured Universal Links (iOS) or App Links (Android) with incorrect path patterns.
+Cause: Misconfigured Universal Links (iOS) or App Links (Android) with incorrect path patterns in your app's association file.

-Symptom: Your app opens correctly but custom parameters (product IDs, user tokens, etc.) are missing.
+Symptom: The app opens correctly, but custom parameters (product IDs, user tokens) are missing.

 Feature